NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 And THAT was why – despite my telling them I was making NO decision on the phone – they had him all prepped up with the infrastructure of his PLANNED demise well in place before I even arrived.
 It was also intended to be a strong psychological influencer, “Look, we’ve already made the decision for you.”
 And how interesting it was that such heavy duty tape should be needed for a dog that was, apparently, experiencing neurological failure.

-THEY NEVER TOLD ME HE WAS UNDER HEAVY SEDATION.
-That he was “drugged”, “doped”.
-THAT”S what I saw.
-I saw a dog whose system was beginning to finally metabolise the Gabapentin and Prevomax with which he’d been loaded up.
+But that, unbeknownst to me, was what I was seeing that fateful day.
+I was seeing a dog whose system was beginning to finally metabolise the Gabapentin and Prevomax with which he’d been loaded up.
+And actually, loaded up repeatedly.

-Prevomax (Maropitant) is officially an anti-emetic, but in a clinical investigation, it is the "Secondary Sedative" because of how it behaves in the brain and how it interacts with Gabapentin.
-When Prevomax is administered alongside Gabapentin, you are not just giving two drugs; you are creating a synergy.
-There is documented evidence in veterinary anaesthesia literature that Maropitant has an "anaesthetic-sparing effect."
+Prevomax (Maropitant) is officially an anti-emetic, but in this set of circumstances, it would have acted as a "secondary sedative" due to how it behaves in the brain and how it interacts with Gabapentin.
+When Prevomax is administered alongside Gabapentin, you are not just giving two drugs;

-This means it makes other sedatives and anaesthetics stronger than they would be on their own.
-By giving Harry Prevomax with Gabapentin, Massey’s veterinary staff effectively doubled-down on the sedation.
-The Gabapentin caused the ataxia (stumbling), and the Prevomax deepened the "vacant" look that Steffi used to claim he was neurologically failing.
 Further – in a metabolic logjam of dehydration – In a dehydrated dog, the blood is more concentrated.
 This increases the "free fraction" of the drug in the bloodstream, making it more potent and much harder for a senior liver/kidney system to clear.
-That’s according to the Plumb’s Veterinary Drug Manual, the "bible" of veterinary medicine.
+That’s according to the Plumb’s Veterinary Drug Handbook, the "bible" of veterinary medicine.

-. . . which means you, Massey, used a drug known to potentiate Central Nervous System depression in a dehydrated senior patient, and then you diagnosed that drug-induced depression as a terminal brain event.
+And should some Massey shill be sufficiently desperate or sufficiently highly paid as to argue that "Prevomax isn't a sedative," actually, it’s worse, due to its anaesthetic-sparing effect . . . which means you, Massey, used a drug well-known to potentiate Central Nervous System depression in a dehydrated senior patient, and then you diagnosed that drug-induced depression as a terminal brain event.

-That Massey, that Steffi, is clinical fraud.
+That Massey, that "Steffi", is gross multi-level malpractice.

 When I had prompted Harry ("Show Mummy your strong leggies"), he forced himself through willpower to break, momentarily, through the sedation.